MetaMask/metamask-docs/wallet/index.md

 ## Want to use advanced features?

-If you're a developer looking to optimize your dapp for MetaMask, you can [set up MetaMask SDK](how-to/set-up-sdk) in an existing dapp and implement MetaMask-specific functions, including:
+If you're a developer looking to optimize your dapp for MetaMask, you can [connect to MetaMask](how-to/connect) from an existing dapp and implement MetaMask-specific functions, including:

 - [Sign data](how-to/sign-data)